Should Christians Use AI Chatbots? A Balanced Biblical Perspective

 • Teach verification skills

-• Help them develop robust spiritual discernment
+• Help them grow real spiritual discernment

 Youth are especially vulnerable to trusting AI uncritically or developing inappropriate emotional attachments to chatbots.
-They need adults who will guide them with wisdom, we also talk about what AI can't do and why we don't use it for spiritual questions.
+They need adults who will guide them with wisdom, not fear-based prohibition or naive permission.

+Honest self-assessment: Do you check AI compulsively?
 Do you feel anxious when you can't access it?
 Have you started viewing AI as your primary source of wisdom or comfort?

-"You shall have no other gods before me." - Exodus 20:3
+"Thou shalt have no other gods before me."
+(Exodus 20:3, KJV)

 Just as someone struggling with alcoholism should avoid alcohol entirely, someone struggling with technology addiction or AI dependency needs radical boundaries, potentially including complete abstinence.